kookkui/SoloRPGs/_Bestiaries/Disciples of Bone and Shadow Beastiary/Pale Ghar.md

 layout: DBS

-type: "Beast"
+type: "Beast (Common)"

-loot: "No Loot, D10 claws that sell for 20 jats each"
+loot: "No Loot, `dice:D10` claws that sell for 20 jats each"

 DEF: 0